Devils River State Natural Area: History

-Devils River State Natural Area is a 37000 acre section of three ecosystems, the Edwards Plateau, the Tamaulipan mezquital and the Chihuahuan Desert.
-It is located 66 mi north of Del Rio, Val Verde County in the U.S. state of Texas.
-In 1857, future Confederate General John Bell Hood and a small U.S. Cavalry force skirmished with a group of Comanche braves along the banks of the Devil's River.
+In 1857, future Confederate General John Bell Hood and a small United States Cavalry force skirmished with a group of Comanche braves along the banks of the Devil's River.
 In 1873, Texas Ranger Captain Pat Dolan had a skirmish with Native Americans, at the falls named for him.
 Dolan Falls in the natural area is the highest volume waterfall in Texas.
 The area was once home to the Comanche, Kiowa and Kickapoo tribes.
-Pictographs painted with red panthers are found in the area's fifty-three rock shelters, which archeologists have dated to 3000 b.c..
+Pictographs painted with red panthers are found in the area's fifty-three rock shelters, which archeologists have dated to 3000 BCE.
 The "Buffalo dancer" pictograph depicts a Native American.